 For families or students concerned that they will be the only ones with or without families in attendance - there is always a mix of attendees and their student will not be the only one with or without a family member with them.

 Where do I check-in?

-Please plan to arrive on the first day between 8-10am for check-in at the Harris/Millis Residential Complex.
-We highly recommend arriving earlier in that time range to ensure that your check-in process is smooth and that you are able to get to your rooms / the start of the program on time.
+Please plan to arrive on the first day between 8:00 am to10:00 am for check-in at the University Heights South Residence Hall (adjacent to student check-in at Harris/Millis).
+We highly recommend arriving early to ensure that your check-in process is smooth and that you are able to get to your rooms / the start of the program on time.

 My student and I need to arrive early to Orientation.
 What do we do?

-If you are traveling a long distance or have an Honors College student and require housing the night before your session, please indicate your need for early arrival by choosing 'early arrival' when making your reservation in the Orientation Reservation System.
-Check-in for early arrivals will be from 3 - 11p.m. at Harris / Millis Residential Complex; if you are unable to make it prior to 11p.m. you will have to call the phone number posted on the door to Harris/Millis to gain access to the building.
+If you are traveling a long distance or have an Honors College student and require housing the night before your session, please indicate your need for early arrival when making your reservation in the Orientation Reservation System.
+Check-in for early arrivals will be from 3:00 pm to 11:00 pm at Harris / Millis Complex; If you are unable to make it prior to 11:00 pm you will have to call the phone number posted on the door to Harris/Millis to gain access to the building.
 You will be housed in your assigned room for Orientation when you arrive.

 Will I have an opportunity to see my student throughout the day?

 While you will join your student for some activities, many of your sessions will be separate and geared toward your role as a parent or guardian.
 Family members do not attend academic advising or course registration sessions with students.

 As a Parent, what will I be doing during Family Orientation?